 Seasoning: All-purpose Swine Candy

-Description: The pulled pork was juicy and tender with good bark pieces that add a nice crunch to it, but it was just a hair overcooked.
-Very tasty and well balanced flavor overall, with just a little bit of extra Swine Candy sprinkled on top, and no sauce needed to enjoy.
+Description: The pulled pork was juicy and tender with good bark pieces that added a nice crunch to it, but it was just a hair overcooked.
+Very tasty and well-balanced flavor overall, with just a little bit of extra Swine Candy sprinkled on top, and no sauce needed to enjoy.
 Would have liked a little more smokiness to come through.
 All that said, this holds up as one of the top 10 and possibly top 5 in Denver.
-If adding sauce, would recommend the original for this one.
+If adding sauce, I would recommend the original for this one.
 Would order again

 Sausage – Jalapeno Cheddar